Welcome to the State Office

 Our mission is working to provide service for a network of member and cooperating agencies that promote the emotional and social well-being of Michigan’s children and families.

 For 130 years, Child and Family Services of Michigan, Inc., has provided a wide range of programs directed toward strengthening Michigan's children and families.
 Literally thousands of disadvantaged children have had the opportunity to lead successful lives as a result of services which offered solutions for many social problems that influence lives, both directly and indirectly.

 Today, Child and Family Services of Michigan, Inc. provides comprehensive social services through nine member agencies across Michigan.
 Services are offered to children and families needing assistance in several different areas.
 Individual, family and pregnancy counseling is available; as well as domestic violence, substance abuse, juvenile delinquency, foster care, adoption, and elderly assistance programs.
 In addition to the State Office in Okemos, our member agencies' offices are located in Alpena, Lansing, Grand Rapids, Jackson, Midland, Benton Harbor, and Marquette.

-Child and Family Services of Michigan, Inc., State Office is a private, non-profit, statewide, non-sectarian social service organization, and is the repository for one of the country's largest collection of adoption records.
-Our agency operates a progressive post-adoption program and provides comprehensive support services to other Michigan non-profit social service agencies, which allows those agencies to allocate more funding to direct care services for children and families.
+Child and Family Services of Michigan, Inc., State Office is a private, non-profit, statewide, non-sectarian social service organization, formerly the repository for one of the country's largest collection of adoption records.
+Our agency provided a progressive post-adoption program and continues to provide comprehensive support services to other Michigan non-profit social service agencies, which allows those agencies to allocate more funding to direct care services for children and families.